US Pauses Eli Lilly's Trial of Virus Antibody Treatment Over Safety Concerns

 Eli Lilly’s late-stage trial of its leading monoclonal antibody treatment for the coronavirus has been paused by U.S. health regulators over potential safety concerns, the company confirmed to CNBC on Tuesday.

 “Safety is of the utmost importance to Lilly.
-We are aware that, out of an abundance of caution, the ACTIV-3 independent data safety monitoring board (DSMB) has recommended a pause in enrollment,” a spokeswoman Molly McCully told CNBC.
-“Lilly is supportive of the decision by the independent (Data Safety Monitoring Board) to cautiously ensure the safety of the patients participating in this study.
+We are aware that, out of an abundance of caution, the ACTIV-3 independent data safety monitoring board (DSMB) has recommended a pause in enrollment,” spokeswoman Molly McCully told CNBC.
+“Lilly is supportive of the decision by the independent DSMB to cautiously ensure the safety of the patients participating in this study.”

 Eli Lilly’s drug is part of a class of treatments known as monoclonal antibodies, which are made to act as immune cells that scientists hope can fight the virus.
 The treatment was developed using a blood sample from one of the first U.S. patients who recovered from Covid-19.
 AstraZeneca and Regeneron, among other companies, are also working on so-called antibody treatments.

-Monoclonal antibody treatments hit the headlines this month after news broke that President Donald Trump received an antibody cocktail from Regeneron Pharmaceuticals.
-As Trump’s health improved, he touted it it as a “cure.”
-But Regeneron’s CEO Leonard Schleifer has stressed that more testing is required.
+Monoclonal antibody treatments hit the headlines this month after news broke that President Donald Trump received an antibody cocktail from Regeneron.
+As Trump’s health improved, he touted it as a “cure.”
+But Regeneron’s CEO, Leonard Schleifer, has stressed that more testing is required.

+Trump has previously touted Eli Lilly’s treatment and others.
+Earlier this month, when he was sick with Covid-19, he said, “We have these drugs, Eli Lilly and the others that are so good.”

+“They are in my opinion, remember this, they’re going to say that they’re therapeutic.
+And I guess they are therapeutic.
+Some people don’t know how to define therapeutic.
+I view it different.
+It’s a cure,” Trump said in a video posted Oct.
+7 on Twitter.
+“For me, I walked in.
+I didn’t feel good.
+A short 24 hours later, I was feeling great.
+I wanted to get out of the hospital.
+And that’s what I want for everybody.
+I want everybody to be given the same treatment as your president because I feel great.”

 No details regarding Eli Lilly’s safety concern are yet known.

-“When scientists test promising treatments, sometimes unexpected side effects occur,” said Jeremy Faust, a health policy expert and emergency medicine doctor at Brigham and Women’s Health.
+“When scientists test promising treatments, sometimes unexpected side effects occur,” said Jeremy Faust, a health policy expert and emergency medicine doctor at Brigham and Women’s Health in Boston.

 Faust was part of the group of scientists that first reported the news via the research site Brief19.